-The terms CSR, and Triple Bottom Line now appear everywhere, from business news to mainstream news to posters in retail outlets.
-But this has been the lifestyle and legacy of ESAF over a credible period of more than three decades.
-Let us seize the opportunity to capitalise on this legacy in sustainable development, through this policy and bring about a banking revolution, bridging the gaps in society, and fighting the partiality of prosperity, for a just and fair society.
+The terms CSR, and TRIPLE BOTTOM LINE now appear everywhere, from business news to mainstream news to super market store.
+But this has been the life style and legacy of ESAF over a credible period -for over three decades.
+Ceasing the opportunity to capitalise this legacy in sustainable development, through this policy, let us build up a new banking revolution, bridging the gaps in the society, fighting the partiality of profits, for a just and fair society.

-This policy will be reviewed annually by the Corporate Social Responsibility and Sustainability Committee of the Board and the Board of Directors.
+This Policy will be reviewed annually by the Corporate Social Responsibility and Sustainability Committee of the Board and the Board of Directors.